 The LLA Legal Plan

 The LLA is committed to raising the professional standards of landlording and property management.
-There are regular classes and educational presentations on a wide variety of subjects at monthly gatherings, whether they are dinner meetings, classroom sessions, workshops, seminars, or other events.

 The LLA Mentor Program